docunid/readthemanuals.md/docs/projects/advent/README.md

 ![retrospiele](img/retrospiele.jpg)

-(Electronic Retro-Games).
+(Electronic Retro-Games)

 A retro-game a day keeps the computer away :) Not only fun but also gut for my German!
 What follows is a detailed account of 24 days with my Advent calender.

-- Day [One](01.md): Unboxing and the hidden pipe
+- Day [One](../01.md): Unboxing and the hidden pipe